 Business Research & Consulting

-- Experience what it’s like to work as a (junior) consultant and find out if this suits you and your ambitions
+- Experience what it’s like to work as a (junior) consultant and find out whether this suits you and your ambitions

 - Get insights into actual management issues and apply your knowledge